Winter in Greater Chicago is unpredictable, with Old Man Winter often shaking things up each year.

 Then there are times during harsh winters when snow piles get particularly high.

-For these instances, your commercial snow removal contract should include a stipulation that dictates an hourly rate for these above-and-beyond services.
+In these instances, your commercial snow removal contract should include a stipulation specifying an hourly rate for the above-and-beyond services.

-The reason these services are excessive and cost extra is that your service provider will need to bring in extra equipment, such as skid-steer loaders, a front-end loader and a dump truck, to get that heavy snow off of your property.
+The reason these services are excessive and cost extra is that your service provider will need to bring in additional equipment, such as skid-steer loaders, a front-end loader, and a dump truck, to remove that heavy snow from your property.

 Your contract may also list an hourly rate for hand-chipping ice on your property; this would be necessary if the ice gets so thick that it can’t be melted using other methods.